FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Ordinary Meeting of Limerick City and County Council - 4th October 2024.md

 6. An upgrade of the drinking water treatment facility in Dromcollogher

-7. An upgrade of the drinking water treatment facility in Athea--- 3
+7. An upgrade of the drinking water treatment facility in Athea
+---
+3

  **More Affordable Homes for Purchase**